pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 <figcaption>--- Atul Gawande, <cite>The Checklist Manifesto</cite>, [2009]{.oldstyle}, p.
 [185]{.oldstyle}</figcaption>
 </figure>

-If we can come up with a way to do this in a very general way, this approach has the potential to make a real difference in how we practice as researchers, and maybe even blur the line between researchers and practitioners.

-# A relative advantage

-When it comes down to it, making the transition to this new culture is really a user experience problem.
-We need some sort of infrastructure in-between the tools that will enable this commoning to happen.
-As much as we've focused on principles and culture (and they are the driving force in this effort!), we need an enabling infrastructure for commoning.
-We need streets for machines for navigate, so people don't have to.
-The existing lack of interoperability between tools is actually an opportunity for something better.

-Research zealots will still find ways to blaze trails where there are none, but why not plan for the city and prepare for the streets to make it easier for everyone to transition?
-The tools that are part of the commons should be able to discover other tools and people and research to interact with, and this could transform research into a dynamic system rather than the current static system.
-Our tools and machines need to know how to common too!

-Going back to Everett Rogers' <cite>Diffusion of Innovations</cite>, we need an advantage over the current system.
-If we can create a better research experience, then we have created that advantage.
-We will then have the potential to transform the culture!

 So building on my [earlier definition] of the Scholarly Commons, but from the perspective of technology: